dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 An Azure "Location", or "Region".
 Specifies the location of the Azure Data Center where you want your resources to be created.
 The location that you use is very important in this lab because the N-Series Virtual Machines that have NVIDIA GPUs on them are only available in the "**East US**" or ("**eastus**") data center at this time.
 This workshop requires the use of the NVIDIA GPUs on the N-Series VMs, so we will need to make sure to provision all of our resources in the "**eastus**" data center.

 > **Note**: The list of data centers where N-Series VMs are available will grow over time.
 You can view the current data centers that support them on them "[Products available by region](https://azure.microsoft.com/en-us/regions/services/)" page.
-If you choose to use a location other than "**eastus**", you will need to replace all occurrances of "**eastus**" in the instructions below with the name of the location you've chose.
+If you choose to use a location other than "**eastus**", you will need to replace all occurrances of "**eastus**" in the instructions below with the name of the location you've chosen.

 ### Azure Resource Groups